 The firmness of the mattress is easily ranked as medium to slightly firm.
 It ranks 6 to 7 of 10 when it comes to the firmness scale with 10 being the most firm.

-If you are heavier, you are likely to feel that the bed is a tad bit firmer.
-This is because your weight will cause your body to interact with the firmer layers of the bed as the sinkage would be more expressed.
+If you are heavier, you may be likely to feel that the bed is a tad bit firmer.
+This is because a little extra weight can cause your body to interact with the firmer layers of the bed, with the sinkage being more expressed.

-Out of 10, we’d have to rank Leesa as a six on the firmness scale.
-It provides a well-balanced level of a hug as well as sinkage and perfect body contour.
+Out of 10, we'd have to rank Leesa as a six on the firmness scale.
+It provides a well-balanced level of a hug as well as sinkage and comfortable body contour.
 This is mainly due to the Avena foam top layer.
-It does feel soft enough, but it’s not too much to make you feel stuck.
+It should feel soft enough, but not too much to make you feel stuck.
 The product offers an excellent feel for a range of different sleepers and sleeping positions which are always a check in the pros column.

-On the offside, heavier sleepers might feel that it’s a tiny bit softer than it should be.
+On the offside, heavier sleepers might feel that it's a tiny bit softer than this.